Shared Oxygen Advisory

 Govern

-We work through the choices that follow: where authority should stop, who retains override, how oversight aligns with audit and compliance, and what would count as evidence before anything expands.
+We work through where authority should stop, who retains override, and what would count as evidence before scope expands.

 Test & Decide